 Our demo ran for approximately 20 min on each provider.
 Due to Amazon’s hourly pricing vs. Google’s and Microsoft’s minute pricing Amazon turned out to be the most expensive.
 Also, given the short duration of the workload, spot or preemptible instances could be used to greatly reduce the cost.
 This is an example to showcase that a cost analysis of your workload is needed to determine the most cost-effective infrastructure.

 Another consideration is the cloud provider’s reliability.
 How do you avoid becoming a victim of a potential error on the cloud provider’s behalf?
-On February 28th, 2017, Amazon S3 (which offers a 99.999999999% durability1) was down for almost 4 hours2.
-If all your production data and applications were on AWS, that could have been a costly error.
-How do we safeguard against such a disastrous scenario?
+However unlikely it may be, there’s a real possibility that at times you may experience some disruption in service.
 Wouldn’t you feel safer knowing that within a few minutes you could move your production applications between different cloud infrastructure providers?

 How to minimize cost and risk of selecting a cloud provider

 Cloudera recognizes that tying down to only one cloud provider can be a costly commitment, and in some cases a conflict of interest.
 Without flexibility to migrate workloads, a client is at the mercy of a given provider’s decision to increase cost or charge models.
 Additionally, many of our clients have lines of business that intersect or even compete directly with some of the offerings from the cloud providers.
 Avoiding lock-in is key for these clients.